penumbra-zone/penumbra/spec/concepts/zswap/auction.md

 trading pool, updating the pool state and obtaining the effective (inclusive of fees) clearing prices $p_{t_1,t_2}$ and $p_{t_2, t_1}$.

-3. In a future block, users who created `SwapDescription`s obtain assets of the new types by creating a `SweepDescription`.
-This description reveals the block height $h$ containing the swap description, the trading pair $(t_1, t_2)$, and the nullifier $n$ of a swap commitment.
+3. In a future block, users who created `Swap` descriptions obtain assets of the new types by creating a `Sweep` descriptions.
+This description reveals the block height $h$ containing the `Swap` description, the trading pair $(t_1, t_2)$, and the nullifier $n$ of a swap commitment.
 Then, it proves inclusion of a swap commitment with nullifier $n$ and trade inputs $\Delta$ in the note commitment tree for that block, and proves that $\Lambda_1 = \Delta_2 p_{t_1,t_2}$ and
 $\Lambda_2 = \Delta_1 p_{t_2, t_1}$.
 Finally, it adds $(\Lambda_1, \Lambda_2)$
-of types $(t_1, t_2)$ to the transaction's balance (e.g., to be consumed by an `OutputDescription` that creates a new note).
+of types $(t_1, t_2)$ to the transaction's balance (e.g., to be consumed by an `Output` description that creates a new note).

 Although sweep descriptions do not reveal the amounts, or which swap's outputs they claim, they do reveal the block and trading pair, so their